Sustainability-related disclosures

 The fund’s investment universe is defined by a structured and thorough assessment process, applying a multi-lens approach.
 The assessment will, at a minimum, include screening for:

-• Contribution to SDGs: Products and/or services of issuers must contribute at a substantial and concrete level to the achievement of at least one SDG, as defined at the target level of the SDGs.
+• Contribution to SDGs: The issuer’s products and/or services must contribute at a substantial and concrete level to the achievement of at least one SDG, as defined at the target level of the SDGs.

 Engagement policies